Castagnole (dolce) – Chestnuts (sweet)

 The main ingredients are eggs, sugar, flour, and butter; after kneading them form small balls the size of a walnut is then fried in hot oil.
 They are served with powdered sugar or, in some variants, with alchermes or honey.

-There are many types: one without filling and another one with a custard or cream filling.
-Another variant is made with flour, yeast, eggs with rum, and liqueur (alchermes) to become balls like a sponge cake because inside, the dough becomes softer.
+There are many types: one without filling and another with a custard or cream filling.
+Another variant is made with flour, yeast, eggs with rum, and liqueur (alchermes) to become balls like a sponge cake because the dough becomes softer inside.
 Another variant includes a chocolate filling also made of white chocolate.
-Another variant is the one that provides for baking.
+Finally, another variant is the one that provides for baking.